francescovenica/sample-app/PART-2.md

   }
 ```

-using the hook in this way:
+using this hook:

 ```
   const [udpateTodo] = useUpdateTodoMutation();

+  const onSubmit = () =>
+    udpateTodo({
+      variables: {
+        input: {
+          uuid,
+          todoPatch: todo,
+        },
+      },
+    });
 ```

 the UI will update automatically without any other line of code.
-The important is to return the object in the mutation with the same fields we have in the query.
+The important is to return the object in the mutation with the same fields we are returning in the initial query.

-Apollo give us also another way to update the UI when we create new object, in fact if other users can create/update todos in our account we probably want to have the last data without updating the cache, this is super simple as we can udpate the mutation in this way:
+Apollo give us also another way to update the UI when we create new object, in fact if other users can create/update todos in our account we probably want to have the last available data without updating the cache, this is super simple as we can tell the hook to refetch a query after we recieve the mutation response:

 ```
 const [createTodo] = useCreateTodoMutation({